jarun/googler/README.md

 <b>Configuration file</b>

 google-cli doesn't have any!
 This is to retain the speed of the utlity and avoid OS-specific differences.
 Users can enjoy the advantage of config files using aliases.
+There's no need to memorize options.

 For example, the following alias set in `~/.bashrc`:
 <pre>alias g='google -n 7 -c ru -l ru'</pre>